 We also highly recommend using Bacter AE, which is a water additive product that will grow biofilm.
 These films contain bacteria that your infants will love to consume.
 Not to mention that they won’t have to travel far to find this type of food as the film will grow on all surface areas inside the aquarium.

-To learn more about what food you can give to your newborn Cherry Shrimps, you can take a look at this post.
+To learn more about what food you can give to your newborn Cherry Shrimps, you can take a look at this feeding guide.

 Safeguarding the Filter